On Behalf of the Board of Directors:

 |Next Board Meeting|

-The next Board of Directors meeting is scheduled for Tuesday, July 2, 2019 at 7:00 p.m.
-Residents are encouraged to attend.
+The next Board of Directors meeting is scheduled for Tuesday, April 14, 2020 at 7:00 p.m.
+Residents are encouraged to attend the teleconference.
+The conference call number is (866) 951-1151 and room number is 449-429-690.
 This is your opportunity to learn about what's going on in the community, and to address any questions/concerns you have relating to your community.
-We look forward to seeing you.

 |Importance of Pool Rules|